-Provided that you have at least 26 weeks' service at the date of making the request, you are entitled to make a written application for flexible working.
-This may involve a change to your hours, breaks, or location of work.
+We recognise that sometimes there are significant changes in the personal circumstances of our staff.
+You are therefore entitled to make a written application for flexible working, should you wish to do so.
+This may involve a change to your hours, breaks, or location of work, etc, and you can make up to two requests in any 12-month period.

-For more information, please refer to our Flexible Working policy.
+For more information, please refer to our Flexible Working policy, which is available on the College website (or from the HR Manager upon request).